-Influenza pandemics often occur due to gene mixing from different strains causing an especially virulent strain to appear.
-Scientists from the U.S., U.K., and Japan have shown that avian influenza viruses circulating the world right now contain all the same or very similar genes that make up the incredibly virulent and deadly human strain that caused the 1918 pandemic, killing 3-5% of the world’s population which at that time meant about 40 million deaths.
+Influenza pandemics often occur due to gene mixing (or reassortment) from different strains that leads to the development of an especially virulent strain.
+Scientists from the U.S., U.K., and Japan have shown that avian influenza viruses circulating the world right now contain all the same or very similar genes that make up the incredibly virulent and deadly human strain that caused the 1918 pandemic, which killed 3-5% of the world’s population which at that time is estimated to be about 50-100 million deaths.

 Animal influenzas including bird or avian flu are thought to be the reservoir for deadly human strains like one which caused the 1918 pandemic.
 Scientists have noted recently that the genes of the avian flu viruses are very similar to the 1918 strain.
 Professor Yoshihiro Kawaoka of the University of Wisconsin-Madison followed this hunch by generating a strain call “1918-like” through combining genes from 8 current circulating avian flu virus strains.

 Alarmingly, he found in testing that it has high potential to infect and cause transmission in humans Further, a mere seven genetic changes is sufficient to generate a strain that is airborne transmissible.